Applying to RVU’s Physician Assistant Program? Here’s What You Need to Know

 Be Authentic

 Beyond academics and experience, your application essays and letters of recommendation give you a chance to show your passion and personality.
-Use your essay to explain why you want to become a PA, highlight meaningful experiences from your healthcare journey, and reflect on what makes you a strong candidate.
+Use your personal statement to explain why you want to become a PA, highlight meaningful experiences from your healthcare journey, and reflect on what makes you a strong candidate.
 Be authentic and specific, as admissions teams read hundreds of essays and can quickly spot generic or overly polished responses.
 Letters of recommendation should come from people who know you well in academic or professional settings.

 Practice, practice, practice